January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 Employees Who Terminate Midyear

-For employees who terminate employment during a calendar year and continue to receive coverage after the termination of employment (such as federal COBRA), an employer may apply any reasonable method of reporting the cost of coverage for that year, as long as that method is used consistently for all employees.
+For employees who terminate employment during a calendar year and continue coverage after the termination of employment (such as federal COBRA), an employer may apply any reasonable method of reporting the cost of coverage for that year, if that method is used consistently for all employees.

-- Employer Y reports $1,400 as the reportable cost under the plan for the year, covering the four months during which Employee B performed services and had coverage as an active employee; or
+Option 1: Employer reports $1,400 as the reportable cost under the plan for the year, covering the four months during which David was an eligible employee.

-- Employer Y reports $3,500 as the reportable cost under the plan for the year, covering both the monthly periods during which Employee B performed services and had coverage as an active employee, and the monthly periods during which Employee B had continuation coverage under the plan.*
+Option 2: Employer reports $3,500 as the reportable cost under the plan for the year, covering both the monthly periods during with David was an employee, and the monthly periods during which David had continuation coverage under the plan.

 Penalties